yazi-rs/yazi-rs.github.io/docs/configuration/overview.md

 - `~/.config/yazi/` on Unix-like systems.
 - `%AppData%\yazi\config\` on Windows.
+> If you use powershell, "%AppData%" should not work, you can use "echo $Env:AppData" command get correct directory.

 For example, to change the visible status of hidden files, start by creating a `yazi.toml` file to: